 Look at this aspect the way that the members of the congregation experience it: For a few weeks they have heard their pastor or their minister teach them how to fulfill the great commission.
-They became very excited, and also a bit scared, when he promised them that after the theoretical sessions, he will go out with them to show them how to fulfill the great commission practically.
-What a wonderful experience it will be, when they experience their minister going out with them and teach them practically how to do the work of the ministry.
+They became very excited, and also a bit scared when he promised them that after the theoretical sessions, he will go out with them to show them how to fulfill the great commission practically.
+What a wonderful experience it will be when they experience their minister going out with them and teach them practically how to do the work of the ministry.
 By the way, in Session 2 and Session 3 we deal with these practical steps and strategies of the great commission.
-These sessions will equip and empower us all to teach and to equip other people how to fulfill the great commission.
+These sessions will equip and empower us all to teach and equip other people how to fulfill the great commission.
 It is quite easy to master and easy to empower others to do the same.

 What a wonderful experience it will be for the members of the congregation to see and observe how their leaders implement methods and strategies that help and enable them to be obedient to God in this regard, not even mentioning how excited they will be to see how they help them to achieve their goals within the framework of their personal abilities and gifts.
 Just imagine how fulfilled these church members will be.

 This is a reality.
 This is not just a dream.
-This will be the results if church leaders are willing to pursue these possibilities.
+This will be the result if church leaders are willing to pursue these possibilities.
 It starts with you.
 You can change the lives of many people if you are willing to step out and put these strategies and methods in place.
 It means that church leaders will have to evaluate their current situations and strategies and methods.
 They will have to determine if their currents strategies really fulfill in the needs of the members of the congregation and if it addresses the instructions of Jesus Christ.

-If it does not address the needs of people and if it does not empower people to fulfill the great commission, then these strategies and methods and programs need to be changed or replaced with strategies and programs that do fulfill these needs and do empower the members of the congregation to fulfill the great commission.
+If it does not address the needs of people and if it does not empower people to fulfill the great commission, then these strategies and methods, and programs need to be changed or replaced with strategies and programs that do fulfill these needs and do empower the members of the congregation to fulfill the great commission.
 We have to be courageous in this regard.
 We have to stretch the boundaries a bit.
 Sometimes things that we thought would be impossible may suddenly become a reality.
 Things that were impossible in the past might suddenly be acceptable and can be implemented without any hassles.
 We should never stagnate and just accept things without pushing the boundaries a bit.
-If we don’t, we are not advancing but going backwards.
+If we don’t, we are not advancing but going backward.
 If there is no progress it does not mean that we are keeping the status quo.
 No, if there is no progress we are regressing.
 That is a fact.

 In many cases, people do not advance because they are scared of the unknown.
 People do not want to advance because they are scared of failure.
-As children of the most high God we are not supposed to fear anything in life.
+As children of the most high God, we are not supposed to fear anything in life.
 We need to go out and fulfill the great commission fearlessly.
-In Luke 10:17-19 Jesus has sent the seventy out on an outreach.
+In Luke 10:17-19, Jesus has sent the seventy out on an outreach.
 When they returned they were very excited.
 Just pay attention to what they said and what Jesus promised them:

 17 And the seventy returned again with joy, saying, Lord, even the devils are subject unto us through thy name.